avi20072008/PopcornTime/README.md

 Features:

+a) Responsive design to accomodate all types of screens.

-a) Whole functionality is written in pure front end technologies such as HTML/CSS and Javacript library.
+b) Whole functionality is written in pure front end technologies such as HTML/CSS and Javacript library.
 No backend or database is used.

-b) It works asynchonously.
+c) It works asynchonously.
 It gives seemless navigation experience.

-c) For performance gain and save server resources, API data is stored in a localStorage and the same localStorage is used for future data retrieval.
+d) For performance gain and save server resources, API data is stored in a localStorage and the same localStorage is used for future data retrieval.

-d) Total code size is less than 5KB

 How to run?

 Clone the project on your machine and run index.html file.